top of page

 Hamsa Enviro Energy Solution

 Water scarcity has become a major problem due to varied reasons.
 An ideal solution to combat water scarcity is to reuse and recycle the available water.
-In tune with this, it is cost effective and environment friendly to install the RWH unit in every household.
-RWH unit captures the rain water which will otherwise flow down the drain and makes it reusable for any purpose whatsoever.
-The efficacy of RWH lies in making the rain water even potable which means rain water can be used for drinking and even for the purpose of cooking after scientifically treating it.
+In tune with this, installing the RWH unit in every home is cost-effective and environment-friendly.
+The best RWH unit captures the rainwater that will otherwise flow down the drain and makes it reusable.
+The efficacy of RWH lies in making the rainwater even potable which means rainwater can be used for drinking and even to cook after scientifically treating it.

 • Groundwater is scarce